JagCesar/Allihoopa-iOS/README.md

 }
 ```

-`setupWithApplicationIdentifier:apiKey:delegate:` must be called *before* any
+`setupWithConfiguration:` must be called *before* any other API calls can be
-other API calls can be made.
-It will throw an exception if the SDK is improperly
+made.
+It will throw an exception if the SDK is improperly setup: if the
-setup: if the credentials are missing or if you've not set up the URL scheme
+credentials are missing or if you've not set up the URL scheme properly.
+For
-properly.
-For more information, see the "Steting up the SDK" heading above.
+more information, see the "Steting up the SDK" heading above.

+The configuration dictionary supports the following keys - names in Objective-C
+vs. Swift:

+* `AHAConfigKeyApplicationIdentifier`/`.applicationIdentifier`: required string
+  containing the application identifier provided by Allihoopa.
+* `AHAConfigKeyAPIKey`/`.apiKey`: required string containing the app's API key.
+* `AHAConfigKeySDKDelegate`/`.sdkDelegate`: optional instance used to notify
+  the application when a user tries to import a piece into this app.
+If provided,
+  the instance must conform to the `AHAAllihoopaSDKDelegate` protocol.
+* `AHAConfigKeyFacebookAppID`/`.facebookAppID`: optional string containing the
+  Facebook App ID of the application.
+This will enable secondary social sharing
+  through the Accounts and Social frameworks built into iOS.

 `handleOpenURL:` must be called inside the URL handler of your application.
 It
 will only return true if it successfully handled the URL, making it possible to